 Many Anglican parishes within and out of Auckland provide amazing support to Granger Grove which is of significant benefit to the families we work with.
-Some of the many donations have included buckets, cleaning products, storage containers, clothing and knitted goods, quilts, cots and items for babies, boxes of new kitchen items for families moving back into the community, artwork, and donated money for children's winter pajamas.
-Rotary have also donated blankets for families during winter, and many families regularly bring in donated items from their homes.
+Some of the many donations have included buckets, cleaning

-CARE AND PROTECTION HOMES
+CARE AND

 ATWC has continued the contract with Oranga Tamariki which offers three temporary homes for sibling groups.